yonatank93/information-matching/information_matching/README.md

   Essentially, this module wraps over `scipy.optimize.minimize` and `scipy.optimize.least_squares`.
 Additionally, the wrapper can also handle `geodesicLM`, which requires additional setup.
+* precondition.py - Contains a function to precondition the FIM.
+The function doesn't change the FIM, instead it calculates multiplicative scaling factor(s) and convert the FIM input into a dictionary format that can be directly used by `information_matching.ConvexOpt`.
+* transform.py - Contains several parameter transformation modules.

 Additional package:
 * fim - Contains several modules to do numerical derivative for FIM calculation.
 We